ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app.md

     ```

-You can also access OpenShift console using this command:
+You can also access OpenShift console using above command:

 ```shell
 oc console
 ```

 !!! info

-      **NOTE**: If your workshop is on Code Ready Workspaces, follow the steps in [Code Ready Workspaces Setup](/getting-started/devenvsetup#code-ready-workspace) before logging in to the cluster.
+    NOTE: If your workshop is on Code Ready Workspaces, follow the steps in [Code Ready Workspaces Setup](/getting-started/devenvsetup#codeready-workspace) before logging in to the cluster.
      The remaining steps assume this step has already been performed.
 If you stop and then come back later it is a good idea to re-run this step again before proceeding

 ### 2. Create the development namespace